 Malcolm G. Nimick

-Eric is an attorney with Andrews Kurth, LLP, and maintains a robust pro bono practice, representing religious institutions on a wide variety of issues.
-He is a member of Idlewild Presbyterian Church.
-His service to the church and community includes terms as a board member of Cornerstone Family Ministries in Houston and the Medical Benevolence Foundation.
-He holds degrees from Amherst College, Princeton Theological Seminary and Stanford Law School.
+Eric is an attorney with Sherrard Roe Voigt & Harbison, PLC, and maintains a robust pro bono practice, representing religious institutions on a wide variety of issues.
+He is a member of Idlewild Presbyterian Church in Memphis and an associate member of First Presbyterian in Nashville.
+He serves his church and community as a board member of the Medical Benevolence Foundation.
+He holds degrees from Amherst College (B.A.), Princeton Theological Seminary (M.Div.) and Stanford Law School (J.D.).

 Terry Allison Rappuhn

-Terry is an Independent Board Member for Akorn, Inc. and Span-America Medical Systems, Inc. She attends Westminster Presbyterian Church.
+Terry is Board Chair, Quorum Health Corporation (NYSE:QHC), and Independent Board Member for Akorn, Inc. (NASDAQ:AKRX) and Genesis Healthcare, Inc. (NYSE:GEN).
+She attends Westminster Presbyterian Church.
 She is Founder and Board Chair of Westminster Home Connection.
 She is also Founder and past Board Chair of Nations Ministry Center.
 She is a trustee and member of the Executive Committee for Kharis Foundation.
-She received her degree from Middle Tennessee State University.
+She received her degree from Middle Tennessee State University (B.B.A.).